OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 (If your feature-length film is selected, the festival will also request the following items to maximize exposure for your film: posters, director's photo, trailers, clips.)

-If selected, exhibition prints or tapes must be sent to the festival prepaid to arrive by February 1, 2014.
-Return or forward shipping will be covered by the festival.
+If selected, exhibition prints or tapes must be sent to the festival prepaid to arrive by February 1, 2016.
+ONLY return shipping will be covered by the festival.

 The festival does not pay rental fees.
 We choose instead to invest our resources in producing the best possible showcase for your work and promoting your work as widely as possible.